terzidest/little-lemon/README.md

 - Browse menu items with images and descriptions.
 - Search for items by name.
 - Filter items by categories (Starters, Mains, Desserts, Drinks, Specials).
-- View detailed information about each menu item.

 ## Development